 There's no need to skimp on great food for a family dinner!
 Here's where to take the family for lunch or dinner on your next outing in Dallas.

-The Asian smokehouse opened in July to excited crowds and we've already been several times.
-Loro's snacks and veggies section of the menu is great for feeding kids; order a few of the tapas-style plates to get a good variety of fresh veggies and proteins.
-The chicken karagge and curry brisket rice are standouts – we recommend starting there!
+Fusing Asian and Texas cuisine, Loro's is a one-of-a-kind Asian smokehouse.
+The snacks and veggies section of the menu is excellent for feeding kids.
+The tapas-style plates are a great way to get a nice variety of fresh veggies and proteins, while the chicken karagge and curry brisket rice are absolute standouts!

 You can't go wrong with pizza!
 Thunderbird Pies, a Detroit-style pizzeria, has all the standard options, plus some fun ones like the Bacon Jamz '03 (smoke pork shoulder, bacon marmalade, and charred pineapple drizzle).
-Bonus: there's an ice cream shop built into the restaurant and with kids in tow, there's really no avoiding a visit.
+After the pie, visit the ice cream shop and get a little something for your sweet tooth.

 Eddie's Tex Mex Cocina

-While not a complete meal, Zero Gradi is bringing a gelato option to the Dallas Arts District and we aren't mad about that!
-Stop by after a family day at the Dallas Museum of Art (admission is free, but reservations are required) or on your way for a ride along the McKinney Avenue Trolley.
+We know it's not exactly a place you can grab a complete meal, but Zero Gradi is a delicious option for creamy gelato in the Dallas Arts District.
+Stop by after a family day at the Dallas Museum of Art or on your way for a ride along the McKinney Avenue Trolley.